Skezza/pm99-research/docs/EAGER_IMPLEMENTATION_PLAN.md

-Eager-loading Implementation Plan for PM99 Editor
+﻿Eager-loading Implementation Plan for PM99 Editor

 Overview
 This document specifies a line-by-line implementation plan to support "eager" loading — i.e. pull all FDI and PKF files into memory at startup — while keeping the codebase safe, testable and extensible.